smart-data-models/DataModels.SDG/Action/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     compliancePercentage:
-      description: Property.
-Percentage of compliance of the action
+      description: Percentage of compliance of the action
       maximum: 1
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: